CITCOM-project/CausalTestingFramework/dafni/README.md

 - `data` contains two sub-folders (the structure is important for DAFNI).
   - `inputs` is a folder that contains the input files that are (separately) uploaded to DAFNI.
     - `causal_tests.json` is a JSON file that contains the causal tests.
     - `dag.dot` is a dot file that contains the directed acyclic graph (dag).
-Causal variables are defined as node metadata attributes in this file as key-value pairs using the following syntax:
+In this file, Causal Variables are defined as node metadata attributes as key-value pairs using the following syntax:
        `node [datatype="int", typestring="input"]`.
 The `datatype` key specifies the datatype of the causal variable as a string (e.g. `"int"`, `"str"`) and the `typestring` key specifies its typestring, which is also a string representing the variable type (e.g. `"input"` or `"output"`).